 Determine the minimum CPU consumption for this schedulable in any single release.
 When this method is called on the current schedulable, the CPU consumption of the current release is not considered.
 When dest is null, return the minimum consumption in a RelativeTime29 instance from the current allocation context.
-When dest is not null, return the minimum consumption in dest getMinConsumption getMaxConsumption(RelativeTime)
+When dest is not null, return the minimum consumption in dest getMinConsumption javax.realtime.RelativeTime getMinConsumption()